Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: General settings

 To address computational difficulty of forward problems in posterior distributions, variational inference aim to find the closest element to the posterior distribution in a variational set $\mathcal{Q}$ consisting of probability measures.
 The most popular definition of variational inference is given through the KL-divergence.
 The variational posterior is defined as

 The choice of variational set $\mathcal{Q}$ usually determines the effect of variational posterior.
 The variational posterior from the variational set $\mathcal{Q}$ can be regarded as the projection of the true posterior onto $\mathcal{Q}$ under KL-divergence.
 When $\mathcal{Q}$ is large enough (even consisting of all probability measures), $\hat{Q}$ is exactly the true posterior $\Pi(\theta|D^{N})$.
-However, a larger $\mathcal{Q}$ often leads to a higher computational cost of the optimization problem (\ref{variationalposterior}).
+However, a larger $\mathcal{Q}$ often leads to a higher computational cost of the optimization problem \cref{variationalposterior}.
 Thus, it is of significance to choose a proper variational set $\mathcal{Q}$ in order to reduce the computational difficulty and give a good approximation of posterior simultaneously.
-We will give the convergence rate of variational posterior with variational set $\mathcal{Q}$ related to Gaussian measures, see Section \ref{VariationalConsistency}.
+We note that the posterior under the Gaussian prior is not Gaussian due to the nonlinearity of the forward map $\mathcal{G}$.
+In \cref{VariationalConsistency}, we will give the convergence rate of variational posteriors when the non-Gaussian posterior is approximated by the variational set $\mathcal{Q}$ containing Gaussian measures.